Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 1. Contact your VPN provider’s customer support crew.
 They can likely tell you which servers are currently enjoying success in accessing Netflix.
 If your provider doesn’t offer a live chat option, search their support library for information.

 2. Disconnect from the VPN server and reconnect.
-This may result in obtaining an IP address that hasn’t been blocked by Netflix.
+This may result in obtaining an IP address that hasn’t been blacklisted by Netflix.

 3. Try a different server location in the same country.
-This will allow you to obtain a new address, possibly one that hasn’t been blocked.
+This will allow you to obtain a new address, possibly one that hasn’t been blacklisted.

 5. Log out of any accounts that might cache your IP address, like Google.